-Monaco is home to four casinos (Casino de Monte Carlo; Casino Café de Paris; Sun Casino and Monte-Carlo Bay Casino), all operated by the same company: the Société des Bains de Mer (SBM).
+Monaco is home to four casinos - Casino de Monte Carlo, Casino Café de Paris, Sun Casino and Monte-Carlo Bay Casino - all operated by the same company: the Société des Bains de Mer (SBM).

-Casinos in Monaco are regulated under the 1987 Gaming Act and fall under the authority of the Gambling Commission (Commission des Jeux), set up under the Ministry of Finance and Economy (article 15 of the 1987 Gaming Act).
+Casinos in Monaco are regulated under the 1987 Gaming Act and fall under the oversight of the Gambling Commission (Commission des Jeux), set up under the Ministry of Finance and Economy (article 15 of the 1987 Gaming Act).

 No provision of the Monegasque Law applies to online gambling: consequently, gambling operators cannot offer online gambling in this jurisdiction.
-In 2001, Monaco’s legislators proposed a draft law to regulate online gambling, but this text has been rejected in 2006.

-Last Updated: December 2017
+Last Updated: May 2019